 |Friday, March 15, 2024

 The Grad Center is partnering with centers, instititues, and departments across the University to offer graduate students skill building workshops in a variety of research communication areas, including:

 - Communicating the Value of Your Research to a Broad Audience

 - Data Visualization

 and access registration links for the workshops that are offered this semester.

 Online Video Submissions

-You are welcome to record your video on your own using whatever device you choose.
-If you would like to record your video on campus or require any assistance, reach out to the CLAS Office of Graduate Studies.
+Applicants are welcome to record their video on their own using whatever device they chose.
+If applicants would like to record their video on campus or require any other assistance, they should reach out to the Grad Center.

 Notification of Finalists

 Finalists will be notified if they are invited to present at the March 15 competition by Friday, February 23, 2024.